 Kitchens have evolved a lot over the years.
-Once found only in the rear of the home, today’s kitchen design takes the kitchen out of the background to become a focal point of the household.
+Once found only in the rear of the home, today’s kitchen designs take the kitchen out of the background to become a focal point of the household.
 The challenge for modern kitchen designs is in creating a more open-faced kitchen that is part of a dining area, a family room or a great room.

 Working with a Kitchen Design Specialist

 Designing your ultimate kitchen should be a rewarding experience.
-After you have gathered ideas for your kitchen from a variety of sources, the fun begins when you start to actually incorporate all the different design ideas into a coherent picture of your perfect kitchen.
+After you have gathered ideas for your kitchen from a variety of sources, the fun begins!
+You can start to actually incorporate all the different design ideas into a coherent picture of your perfect kitchen.
 This is the time to seek assistance from a kitchen design specialist who can work on the design process with you.
 Reno-Assistance has taken the guess-work out of choosing the right kitchen designer for your project for you by partnering with the most reputable local experts in the industry.
-An advisor will take your call to understand your requirements and send up to three 360° Verified contractors to quote on your project.
-Best of all, our service is free and there’s no obligation to go with any of the designers we refer.
+An advisor will take your call to understand your requirements and send up to three 360° Verified Contractors to quote on your project.
+Best of all, our service is free and there’s no obligation to go with any of the designers we refer you to.

 The place to start when you are designing your dream kitchen is with a floor plan of your kitchen space.
 On a large piece of graph paper, draw the outline of the kitchen space, including any doors or windows that you will have to work into your new kitchen design.
 You will also need to accurately mark out where your plumbing and electrical supplies are located.
 You can move plumbing and electrical supply points but this will involve more time and money and it is always easier to accommodate existing service supplies into your design, if practical.

 The placement of your ‘work triangle’ should be the next step in designing your kitchen layout.
-The sink, cooking surface, and refrigerator need to be situated within easy reach of each other to allow you to use your kitchen smoothly and efficiently.
+The sink, cooking surface, and refrigerator need to be situated within easy reach of each other.
+This will allow you to use your kitchen smoothly and efficiently.
 Here, again, is where an experienced kitchen designer can be a valuable partner in your kitchen design process.
-They have the experience to know what will and what won’t work effectively, and could keep you from ending up with a kitchen which does not meet your needs.
+They have the experience to know what will and what won’t work effectively and could keep you from ending up with a kitchen which does not meet your needs.

 Bringing all the kitchen design elements together

 Tying the whole kitchen together will be your countertop and backsplash selections.
-There are so many options of materials, colours and textures to choose from that this decision can become quite daunting.
-Your kitchen designer will be able to sort through all of the options, and help you to pull every design item in your kitchen into a coherent unit.
-While you are deciding on the features in your kitchen, the designer can be making changes to the digital plan on their computer to show you exactly what the design changes will look like in your finished kitchen.
+There are so many options for materials, colours and textures to choose from that this decision can become quite daunting.
+Your kitchen designer will be able to sort through all of the options.
+They’ll help you pull every design item in your kitchen into a coherent unit.
+While you’re deciding on the features in your kitchen, the designer can be making changes to the digital plan.
+They’ll show you exactly what the design changes will look like in your finished kitchen.
 You may find two great design items that are stunning individually, may not work well together, and seeing this on a computer screen could help you avoid making a poor decision that you will regret later.

 The design process of your new kitchen should be fun and rewarding for you.
-Take a positive attitude and a sense of adventure into the process, be open to suggestions and together, you and your kitchen designer will be able to design a kitchen which you will truly be proud to cook in.
+Take a positive attitude and a sense of adventure into the process, and be open to suggestions.
+Together, you and your kitchen designer will be able to design a kitchen you’ll be proud to cook in.

 Professional-grade kitchen design

-You may be the kind of person who loves to cook and the most important room in the house to you is your kitchen.
-But not only do you cook, bake and preserve food for your family, you also cook for friends and neighbours for their special occasions.
-You may have considered the idea of starting your own catering business, however, your kitchen cannot accommodate the demands of such volume.
+You may be the kind of person who loves to cook.
+So, the most important room in the house to you is your kitchen.
+But not only do you cook, bake and preserve food for your family, you also cook for friends and neighbours.
+You may have considered the idea of starting your own catering business!
+However, your kitchen cannot accommodate the demands of such volume.
 You will need a professional kitchen which will require some new kitchen design ideas and ultimately, a kitchen renovation.

-In preparing your professional kitchen design, you first need to measure your kitchen and consider its shape to see if it can accommodate everything that you will need.
-Select the places you will have the new professional appliances and features installed.
-Keep in mind the importance of this stage as space restrictions may mean not everything will be feasible to be installed in their respective ideal locations.
+In preparing your professional kitchen design, you first need to measure your kitchen and consider its shape.
+This is to see if it can accommodate everything that you will need.
+Select the places you’ll have the new professional appliances and features installed.
+This stage is very important.
+Space restrictions may mean that everything you want might not be feasible or able to be installed in their ideal locations.
 You should keep alternative kitchen ideas as a backup which will forego or include substitutes for those nice but less important items.

 When you think of materials for your new professional kitchen, think stainless steel.
 This is the preferred surface for all professional cooks.
 Stainless steel is durable and resists heat and most stains.
-In your professional kitchen design ideas, you will also want to include a hardwood chopping block that will have a waste disposal drawer for all of those peelings and there should be, with it, a marble slab for rolling pastry.
-You may also consider a freestanding work station that has everything you need, including a sink for washing fruits and vegetables.
+In your professional kitchen design ideas, you will also want to include a hardwood chopping block.
+It should have a waste disposal drawer for all of those peelings.
+There should also be a marble slab for rolling pastry.
+You may also consider a freestanding workstation that has everything you need, including a sink for washing fruits and vegetables.